Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Alerts.md

 ## [**10m**] **TT**: Automating Uptime Monitoring

 These manual techniques work great when you're sitting in front of your computer.
 But what if you're AFK?
+How will we know the server is down?

 <!-- > -->